An overview of severe covid vaccine adverse events.

 B) Menstrual disorders, miscarriages, birth defects

-In addition, by September 2021, more than 30,000 British women had reported post-vaccination menstrual disorders, such as excessive bleeding, and some first cases of possible post-vaccination birth defects (such as cardiac anomalies) have also been reported.
+In addition, by September 2021, more than 30,000 British women had reported post-vaccination menstrual disorders, such as excessive bleeding, and several cases of post-vaccination birth defects (such as cardiac anomalies or pulmonary hemorrhage) have also been reported.
 Regarding female fertility, it is too early to know if covid vaccines might have any impact.
+Of note, the Pfizer vaccine trial in pregnant women continues to be delayed for “lack of participants”.

 C) Heart inflammation, heart attacks, cardiac arrest

 Post-vaccination myocarditis may also affect athletes and may lead to sudden cardiac arrest.
-For instance, the cardiac arrest of Danish soccer player Christian Eriksen may have been due to vaccination (a club manager denied this, but there is still no confirmation by Eriksen or his physicians).
-Several other young athletes collapsed shortly after vaccination.
+For instance, the cardiac arrest of Danish soccer player Christian Eriksen in June 2021 may have been due to vaccination (Eriksen and his physicians refused to disclose his vaccination status).
+In the meantime, dozens of other young athletes collapsed shortly after vaccination.

 D) Blood clots and strokes

-Blood clots, cerebral venous thrombosis and pulmonary embolism continue to be major vaccine adverse events, especially after adenovector covid vaccines (AstraZeneca, Johnson&Johnson).
-Several countries have already stopped the use of adenovector vaccines altogether or in non-senior citizens.
-Most recently, Italy took this decision, too, after several young women died.
+Blood clots, stroke and pulmonary embolism continue to be major vaccine adverse events, especially after adenovector covid vaccines (AstraZeneca, Johnson&Johnson).
+In April 2021, AstraZeneca warned that thrombocytopenia (i.e. low blood platelet count) affects 1% to 10% of vaccinees and may, in severe cases, cause bleeding or thrombosis (TTS).
+Several countries have already suspended the use of adenovector vaccines altogether or in non-senior citizens.

-Life-threatening blood clots have also affected athletes; notable examples include a US elite runner and a professional basketball player in Germany, who required emergency brain surgery.
+Life-threatening blood clots have also affected athletes, such as a US elite runner (pulmonary embolism) and a German basketball player who required emergency brain surgery.
 A 44-year-old BBC moderator died due to blood clots and cerebral bleeding caused by the AstraZeneca vaccine.
 Several cases of leg amputations due to vaccine-induced blood clots have also been reported.

-Of note, the risk of blood clots may significantly increase during air travel.
-British Airways confirmed the death of three of their pilots, aged 30 to 55, shortly after vaccination with AstraZeneca.
+Of note, the risk of blood clots may increase during air travel.
+British Airways confirmed the death of three of their pilots, aged 30 to 55, without disclosing their cause of death or vaccination status.
+A German Lufthansa First Officer collapsed during a flight from Spain to Germany.
+There are also reports of unusual cardiovascular complications several months after vaccination.

 E) Severe skin reactions